 The maladaptive thinking styles mentioned above refer to a way of thinking that Wells and Mathews (1996) have termed the Cognitive Attentional Syndrome (CAS).
 According to Wells (2009), the CAS is the reason why some individuals get trapped into certain emotions such as anxiety, while others can move on relatively quickly when facing them.

 Therefore, their metacognitions are what motivate certain people to engage in these thinking styles.
 They trust they will lower their anxiety by engaging in them.
 Paradoxically, their way of thinking is what causes them to experience more intense anxiety overall (Wells, 2009).

-Metacognitive Therapy: Don’t Try to Fight the Polar Bear
+Metacognitive Therapy for Social Anxiety: Don’t Try to Fight the Polar Bear

 Metacognitive therapy (Wells, 2007) proposes a shift in focus away from negative thoughts about the self, others and the world.
 Rather, Wells suggests an examination of the ideas we hold about thinking itself.
 He points out that patients can regain a good level of control over their emotions if they learn to accept intrusive, automatic thoughts.
 He recommends to question and adjust one’s metacognitions accordingly.